Amazon’s Alexa debuts Answer Updates to respond later to questions it can’t answer immediately

 Amazon’s Echo is still considered by most to be the best-selling smart speaker around, but surveys in January and again in May found Google Home speakers gaining in market share.

 Answer Updates could also give users some assurance Amazon is making steady strides to improve or help manage expectations.
-In initial interactions, many people tend to presume AI assistants can answer every single question imaginable, like the Computer from Star Trek.
+In initial interactions, many people tend to presume AI assistants can answer every single question imaginable, like the computer from Star Trek.

 A PricewaterhouseCoopers survey and study released in April found 59 percent said “ask a quick question” was the most common thing they did with their voice on a monthly basis.
-Though smart speakers continue to be considered the most popular consumer electronic product today and AI assistant adoption is expected to increase in the years ahead, a lack of consistency could get in the way of wider adoption rates of voice computing, as 73 percent of survey respondents said they expect correct answers in order to use an AI assistant on a regular basis.
+Though smart speakers continue to be considered the most popular consumer electronic product today and AI assistant adoption is expected to increase in the years ahead, a lack of consistency could get in the way of wider adoption rates of voice computing, as 73 percent of survey respondents said they expect correct answers if they are to use an AI assistant on a regular basis.